kevinsullivan/TMDE/README.md

   - If MacOS: Be sure your OS is up-to-date (current version of Big Sur, 11.5.2 as of this writing).
   - If Windows:
     - Windows 10 Home won't do, but it's probably what you have.
 Run the System Information App to find out.
-    - You must update to Windows 10 Professional, Enterprises, or Education
+    - You must either be running or update to Windows 10 Professional, Enterprises, or Education
       - Outside UVa:  Update keys are readily available online
       - UVa students: Get or update to Windows 10 Education through ITS, as follows:
         1. Get OS Windows Update license key from ITS: https://virginia.service-now.com/its/.